-The group of sciences concerned with the study of the Earth, including its structure, long-term history, composition, and origin.
+Geology is the group of sciences concerned with the study of Earth, including its structure, long-term history, composition, and origin.

 This deals with the structure and composition of Earth and the forces of change altering them.
 The divisions that make up physical geology include mineralogy (the arrangement of minerals), petrology (the study of rocks and their combinations of minerals), geodesy, geomorphology, geophysics, and seismology (see earthquake).
 Much of modern physical geology is based on the theory of plate tectonics.

 This deals with Earth in past ages, and with the evolution of life upon it.
 It embraces such sciences as paleoclimatology, paleomagnetism, paleontology, and stratigraphy, ; and relies heavily on dating, events being related to the geological time scale, whose derivation is primarily stratigraphical, to a lesser extent paleontological.

 This lies between physical and historical geology, and borrows from both.
 Concerned with the location and exploitation of Earth's natural resources, it is generally taken to include the disciplines of crystallography, mineralogy, and petrology.
 Its practical manifestations are prospecting and mining.